 Section 8.
 The proposed form of Bond Purchase Contract (the "Bond Purchase Contract") among the Authority, the County and the Senior Manager, as representative of the underwriters (the "Underwriters"), on file with the Secretary of the Authority, is hereby approved.
-The Authorized Officers are each hereby authorized and directed, acting singly, for and in the name and on behalf of the Authority, to accept the offer of the Underwriters to purchase the Bonds as reflected in the Bond Purchase Contract; and to execute and deliver the Bond Purchase Contract in substantially the form on file with the Secretary of the Authority, with such additions, deletions or changes therein as such officer determines are necessary or appropriate and are approved by such officer, such approval to be conclusively evidenced by the execution and delivery of the Bond Purchase Contract; provided, that the interest rate on the Bonds shall not exceed a true interest cost of [\\\\] percent ([\.\]%) per annum, the term of the Bonds shall not exceed [\ years from the date of issuance, the underwriting discount (excluding any original issue discount) shall not exceed [\\\\] a percent ([\.\]%) of the principal amount of Bonds sold, and provided further that the refunding of the Prior Bonds shall result in net present value savings of at least \] percent ([\.\]%) of the principal amount of the refunded bonds, and that no maturity of the Prior Bonds shall be refunded if the refunding of such maturity will not produce savings in that year, and the term of the Bonds will not extend beyond the term of the Prior Bonds being refunded.
+The Authorized Officers are each hereby authorized and directed, acting singly, for and in the name and on behalf of the Authority, to accept the offer of the Underwriters to purchase the Bonds as reflected in the Bond Purchase Contract; and to execute and deliver one or more Bond Purchase Contracts in substantially the form on file with the Secretary of the Authority, with such additions, deletions or changes therein as such officer determines are necessary or appropriate and are approved by such officer, such approval to be conclusively evidenced by the execution and delivery of the Bond Purchase Contract; provided, that the interest rate on the Bonds shall not exceed a true interest cost of three percent (3.0%) per annum, the term of the Bonds shall not exceed twelve (12) years from the date of issuance, the underwriting discount (excluding any original issue discount) shall not exceed six tenths of a percent (0.6%) of the principal amount of Bonds sold, and provided further that the refunding of the Prior Bonds shall result in net present value savings of at least three percent (3.0%) of the principal amount of the refunded bonds, and that no maturity of the Prior Bonds shall be refunded if the refunding of such maturity will not produce savings in that year, and the term of the Bonds will not extend beyond the term of the Prior Bonds being refunded.

-The Authority may also sell the Bonds directly to a purchaser (a "Direct Purchaser") pursuant to the form of Bond Purchase Contract (Direct Purchase Forward Delivery) (the "Direct Purchase Contract") on file with the Secretary of the Authority, and which is hereby approved.
-The Authorized Officers are each hereby authorized and directed, acting singly, for and in the name and on behalf of the Authority, to accept the offer of the Direct Purchaser to purchase the Bonds as reflected in the Direct Purchase Contract; and to execute and deliver the Direct Purchase Contract in substantially the form on file with the Secretary of the Authority, with such additions, deletions or changes therein as such officer determines are necessary or appropriate and are approved by such officer, such approval to be conclusively evidenced by the execution and delivery of the Direct Purchase Contract; provided that the Bonds shall be issued in conformity with the parameters set forth in the preceding paragraph.
+The Authority may also sell the Bonds directly to a purchaser (a "Direct Purchaser") pursuant to the form of Forward Delivery Bond Purchase Agreement (the "Direct Purchase Contract") on file with the Secretary of the Authority, and which is hereby approved.
+The Authorized Officers are each hereby authorized and directed, acting singly, for and in the name and on behalf of the Authority, to accept the offer of the Direct Purchaser to purchase the Bonds as reflected in the Direct Purchase Contract; and to execute and deliver one or more Direct Purchase Contracts in substantially the form on file with the Secretary of the Authority, with such additions, deletions or changes therein as such officer determines are necessary or appropriate and are approved by such officer, such approval to be conclusively evidenced by the execution and delivery of the Direct Purchase Contract; provided that the Bonds shall be issued in conformity with the true interest cost parameters set forth in the preceding paragraph.

 Section 9.
 The proposed form of Official Statement relating to the Bonds (the "Official Statement"), on file with the Secretary of the Authority, is hereby approved.
 The Underwriters are hereby directed to distribute copies of the Official Statement to all actual purchasers of the Bonds.
-The Authorized Officers are each hereby authorized and directed, acting singly, for and in the name and on behalf of the Authority, to execute and deliver an Official Statement in substantially said form, with such changes therein as such officer may require or approve, such approval to be conclusively evidenced by the execution and delivery thereof.
+The Authorized Officers are each hereby authorized and directed, acting singly, for and in the name and on behalf of the Authority, to execute and deliver one or more Official Statements in substantially said form, with such changes therein as such officer may require or approve, such approval to be conclusively evidenced by the execution and delivery thereof.
 Distribution by the Underwriters of a Preliminary Official Statement relating to the Bonds is hereby approved and the Authorized Officers are each hereby authorized and directed, acting singly, to execute a certificate confirming that the Preliminary Official Statement has been "deemed final" by the Authority for purposes of Securities and Exchange Commission Rule 15c2-12.